 Analysis and design of structural systems.
 Stiffness method including the development of element properties, coordinate transformations, and global analysis theory.
 Three-dimensional building systems and an introduction to the Finite Element Method.
 PREREQ: CE 352.

 Design of masonry structures and systems based on mechanical and structural characteristics and specifications.
 PREREQ: CE 352.

 Subsoil exploration and site investigation methodologies.
 Soil mechanics in design of earth retaining structures, shallow and deep foundations, embankments, slopes, and excavations.
-PREREQ: CE 360 and CE 361.
+PREREQ: CE 360 and CE 361 or permission of instructor.

 CE 564 SEEPAGE, DRAINAGE, FLOW NETS AND EMBANKMENTS (3-0-3)(F/S).

 Emphasis on the applied aspects of groundwater flow and seepage through porous media from a theoretical point of view; examination and development of governing field equations; flow net construction, modeling techniques, filter design, construction dewatering; simplified design of small earthfill dams and slope stability of embankments.
 PREREQ: CE 360, CE 361.